nlclark216/Anisongs-Capstone/documentation/MVP/features/features.md

 ---

-### **5. Vibes (preferences)**
+### **5. Tags (preferences)**
-- View selected vibes on profile.
+- View selected tags on profile.
-- Create new vibes for event filters (location, date, category, online/offline).
+- Create new tags for event filters (location, date, category, online/offline).
-- Delete selected vibes.
+- Delete selected tags.
-- Allow user to play only explicit versions of songs, or only non-explicit
+- Allow user to play only explicit versions of songs, or only non-explicit if desired

 ---